-(in thousands) Aug August 1, 2021 uary 31, 2021 Accrued liabilities \$ 2,039 \$ 1,709 Other long-term liabilities 45,046 39,299 Total deferred compensation liabilities under this plan \$ 47,085 \$ 41,008
+(in thousands) October 31, 2021 January 31, 2021 Accrued liabilities \$ 2,333 \$ 1,709 Other long-term liabilities 46,488 39,299 Total deferred compensation liabilities under this plan \$ 48,821 \$ 41,008

 The Company has purchased whole life insurance on the lives of certain current deferred compensation plan participants.
-This Company-owned life insurance is held in a grantor trust and is intended to cover a majority of the Company's costs of the deferred compensation plan.
-The cash surrender value of the Company-owned life insurance was \$30.8 million and \$27.6 million as of August 1, 2021 and January 31, 2021, respectively, and is included in "Other assets" in the Balance Sheets.
+This corporate-owned life insurance is held in a grantor trust and is intended to cover a majority of the Company's costs of the deferred compensation plan.
+The cash surrender value of the corporate-owned life insurance was \$37.9 million and \$27.6 million as of October 31, 2021 and January 31, 2021, respectively, and is included in "Other assets" in the Balance Sheets.
+The increase in the cash surrender value of the corporate-owned life insurance as of October 31, 2021 compared to January 31, 2021 was related to the overall increase in market value and \$6.0 million of premiums paid in order to provide substantive coverage for the Company's deferred compensation liability.